whohensee/SeeChange/docs/setup.rst

 While it is probably possible to set up an environment on any machine to run SeeChange, all of our development and testing, and the production running for LS4, is done in a Dockerized environment.
 As such, that is all that is documented here.

 Most of these instructions assume you're setting up a SeeChange instance to hook into an existing installation.
-If you're setting up a completely new enviroinment, you will also need to set up a database and a webap server.
-(TODO: write instructions and add a reference.)
-If what you want to do is run a development/est instance, instead see :doc:`development`.
+If you want to start a local isolated environment for development and testing, see :doc:`development`.
+If, however, you're setting up an all new installation of SeeChange that's going to run on a survey that somebody hasn't already set up for you, see :ref:`full-server-setup` below.

 Checking out the code
 =====================